C2DH/ranketwo/_assignments/archival-digital-turn/04-clinton-email-thatcher.en.md

 ### 4.a Comparing emails to letters: the creation of a source
 <!-- section-contents -->

-- Apply source criticism to both sources, if necessary conduct additional web research.
+- Apply source criticism to both sources.
+If necessary conduct additional web research.
-- Complete the table in your template about the differences and similarities between the the messages of Hillary Clinton and those of Margaret Thatcher.
+- Complete the table in your template about the differences and similarities between the messages of Hillary Clinton and those of Margaret Thatcher.

 <!-- section -->